Corbin Carroll Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.9 K/9, which ranks 13th in the league.
+- The Padres pitching staff is ninth in the league with a collective nine strikeouts per nine innings.

-- The Padres have a 3.85 team ERA that ranks sixth among all league pitching staffs.
+- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.82).

+- Padres pitchers combine to surrender 137 home runs (1.1 per game), the 10th-fewest in the league.

+- Waldron starts for the first time this season for the Padres.

 © 2023 Data Skrive.
 All rights reserved.